 - Write down the title of the office or ballot initiative (unless provided) and then privately indicate your choice.

 - The ballot, and only the ballot, should be placed in a security envelope.

 - Virginia requires a full social security number in box 1.

 - Be sure the place your Virginia address in box 2 and your current overseas address in box 3.

 - Don’t forget to sign and date the affirmation at the bottom.

 - Place the completed Voter’s Declaration/Affirmation and the sealed security envelope containing your ballot into a return mailing envelope.

 - Seal the return mailing envelope and address it to the office of the general registrar for the locality in which you are registered to vote with "Attn: Absentee Voting Officer."

 Step 5: Mail your FWAB

 - Virginia does not allow return of any voted ballot electronically, by e-mail, or fax

-- In most cases, your voted ballot must be received by the close of polls on the day of the election.
+- In most cases, your voted ballot must b mailed by Election Day and received by the General Registrar by noon on the third day after the election.
 It is recommended that you use an expedited shipping method if you are returning a ballot in close proximity to the election.